Latest Information

 Let me go over the writer's comments one at a time.

 First, "Getting involved in charitable work concerning children."
 Carroll did not get involved in children's charities in person.
 He donated money through his bank as part of his personal system of giving to many charities that helped a variety of vulnerable individuals, including children, women, the sick and the poor.
 These charities happened to include one which tracked down and prosecuted paedophiles.
-We have no record that Carroll discussed any of this charitable giving with anyone, so he was not doing it for show, nor did he participate in any of the charities' practical activities.
-He simply helped fund their work.
+We have no record that Carroll discussed any of this charitable giving with anyone, so he was not doing it for show, nor did he participate in any of the charities' practical activities, he just donated to their work. .

 Second, he was not secretive about his feelings for children or his nude depictions of children.
 He spoke openly about child nudity and his interest in it, with many people, including the childrens' parents.
 He believed that if people concealed parts of the human body, it suggested that they saw something wrong about it, so he preferred either draped or undraped figures to partially draped ones.
 He saw children's nudity as God's handiwork in its purest and godliest form.
 It is a view that is unfashionable now, but it was appropriate to his own culture.

 I am not trying to be critical of the person who wrote to me.
 He said he was writing a book on paedophilia and was understandably concerned with signs and symptoms of the modern paedophile.
-But his note is a very good example of how people have pinned - and continue to pin - their personal preoccupations on Carroll.
+But his note is a very good example of how people have pinned - and continue to pin - their personal preoccupations on historical figures, and this is something which should be done with very great caution.